 - Declaring the credits you will be attempting to earn through portfolio submission

 - College evaluation of your portfolio, which may include interviews and additional documentation

 Regardless of the path you choose to take for your PLA, it is essential that you are familiar with the specific course descriptions for the classes in which you hope to receive credit.
-You have the highest chance of earning credit for life experience when you can adequately prove that your knowledgebase includes all areas of learning that the course covers.
+You have the highest chance of earning credit for life experience when you can adequately prove that your knowledge base includes all areas of learning that the course covers.

-Unfortunately, this question cannot be answered in black and white terms as it depends on your school’s specific policies.
+If you’re wondering, “How many credits can I get for my life experience?”, it’s helpful to understand that it depends on your school’s specific policies.
 Most of the PLA credits by examination allow you to earn up to three credits for each exam.

 Editorial Listing ShortCode:

-If you are using a portfolio, you may need to submit a separate portfolio for each course that you wish to receive credit.
+If you are using a portfolio, you may need to submit a separate portfolio for each course if you wish to receive credit.
 Some schools allow up to 30 credit hours to be earned through PLA, but your school’s credit limits may vary.

 What Courses Can I Submit a PLA for Credit?

 Typically, schools allow a PLA in the form of examinations or portfolios to be submitted for a wide range of undergraduate courses.
 However, most schools will not allow credit for life experience to be applied to graduate degree programs.